fedacking/Fedackings-merkle-tree/README.md

 ## Running

-You can run the test program by using:
+You can add the library to your dependencies like so in Cargo.toml:

 ```
-make run
+[dependencies]
+fedackings-merkle-tree = { git = "https://github.com/fedacking/Fedackings-merkle-tree.git", branch = "feature/make-library" }
 ```

 Tests can be executed with: